Space Logistics Modeling and Optimization: Review of State of the Art: Categorization of State of the Art by Applications

 \subsection{Application 1 (A1): In-space Servicing, Assembly, and Manufacturing (ISAM) for Satellites}

 Although In-space Servicing, Assembly, and Manufacturing (ISAM) has attracted a lot of attention in recent years, the concepts themselves have been explored for a long time.
 When an operational satellite experiences a component failure or runs out of its fuel, it could be economical to repair and refuel the satellite on-orbit than launch a new one from the ground especially when the satellite is in a high-altitude orbit.
-One of the earlier successful examples of on-orbit servicing was the repair mission for Hubble, although crewed repair missions have become difficult after the retirement of the Space Shuttle.
-In the 2000s, multiple studies looked into the feasibility and economic analysis of ISAM concepts \cite{saleh2002space,lamassoure2002space,long2007orbit,gralla2007strategies,galabova2006economic}.
+One of the earlier successful examples of on-orbit servicing was the repair mission for the Hubble Space Telescope, although crewed repair missions have become difficult after the retirement of the Space Shuttle.
+In the 2000s, multiple studies introduced the modeling and simulation foundations for robotic/autonomous on-orbit servicing missions \cite{saleh2002space,lamassoure2002space,long2007orbit} and examined the feasibility and economic analysis of various ISAM concepts \cite{galabova2006economic,gralla2007strategies}.
 More recently, robotic on-orbit servicing has also been explored by DARPA in its Robotic Servicing of Geosynchronous Satellites (RSGS) program \cite{DARPARSGS} as well as by industries such as Northrop Grumman \cite{NorthropGrumann}.
-In addition, in-space manufacturing has also been explored by DARPA's Novel Orbital Moon Manufacturing, Materials, and Mass Efficient Design (NOM4D) Program \cite{DARPANOMAD} as well as other industry members such as Redwire \cite{Redwire}.
+In addition, in-space manufacturing has also been explored by DARPA's Novel Orbital Moon Manufacturing, Materials, and Mass Efficient Design (NOM4D) Program \cite{DARPANOMAD} as well as other industry members such as Redwire.

 In parallel to the hardware technologies for robotic ISAM, there is a significant need for logistics-driven approaches in the context of ISAM.
-The key questions that this paper will focus on include: \begin{itemize} \item A1Q1: how to analyze the performance of an ISAM architecture; \item A1Q2: how to strategically design and size the ISAM resource elements such as depots and vehicles; and \item A1Q3: how to tactically plan and schedule the ISAM operations to satisfy the uncertain demands of the customer satellites under resource constraints; \end{itemize} These questions can be answered through logistics-driven research as reviewed later.
+The key questions that this paper will focus on include: \begin{itemize} \item A1Q1: how to analyze the performance of an ISAM architecture; \item A1Q2: how to tactically plan and schedule the ISAM operations to satisfy the uncertain demands of the customer satellites under resource constraints; and \item A1Q3: how to strategically architect the ISAM infrastructure elements such as depots and vehicles. \end{itemize} These questions can be answered through logistics-driven research as reviewed later.